-There’s a new conspiracy theory floating around social media about how you can do a Google search for any number between 2 – 4 digits, plus the words “new cases” and come up with a result regarding Coronavirus or “COVID-19” that matches that query with the same number you’ve randomly chosen.
+There’s a new conspiracy theory floating around social media about how you can do a Google search for any 2, 3 or 4 digit number, plus the words “new cases” and come up with a result regarding Coronavirus or “COVID-19” that matches that query with the same number you’ve randomly chosen.
 The theory roughly goes something like Google is a part of the Deep State and is manipulating results to show that nearly anything is now related to Coronavirus… that no matter what number you search there will be a match because Google is trying to inflate how severe the problem is.

 I’ll be the first to raise my hand to showcase how flawed it is when Google’s algorithm is imperfect or manipulated like here, or here so please understand that I’m merely seeking to explain what’s happening – perfect or not.
 I have no dog in this fight.
 If you look at my social media feed you’ll find that I have not expressed any opinion about the medical information or statistics presented about Coronavirus, because I have no expertise in these fields.
 But now (*cracks knuckles) – NOW is my time to shine!

-Why Can I Type Any 2-4 Digit Number, Plus “New Cases” and Find Exact Results Regarding Coronavirus?
+Why Can I Type Any 2, 3 or 4 Digit Number, Plus “New Cases” and Find Exact Results Regarding Coronavirus?

 Google’s algorithm (secretive as it is) is made up of some elements that most experienced SEO people are familiar with: Relevancy, Timeliness and Authority (or credibility).
 These 3 elements are driving the results you see in Google search, here’s how: